kyaiooiayk/Git-Cheatsheet/README.md

 - Commit message begins with a title on its own line and no full stop at the end, followed optionally by a blank line and a longer description.
 - Commit message tile is <= 50 characters and uses an an imperative tone: “Fix foo” instead of “Fixed foo”.
 - The body is line-wrapped at 72 characters and organized into paragraphs
 ***

+## Staging files partially
+- The rule is one commit per changes, but what do you do when once change required multiple changes?
+Doesn’t `git add <file>` force you to put everythong in a single commit?
+- `git add -p` can come to the rescure!
+Unlike `git add`it lets you partially stage a file.
+When invoked, it displays each block of modified lines (called a hunk) in sequence and asks you whether or not to stage it10.
+As usual, a subsequent git commit will include only the staged hunks,
+***

 ## References